Amarok24/Amarok24/README.md

 <img width="180" align="right" alt="Github" src="https://raw.githubusercontent.com/Amarok24/Amarok24/master/resources/TUX_NERD2_600x600.svg" />

 Webdeveloper and programmer with 15 years of experience in HTML+CSS and over 6 years in JavaScript and 2 years in TypeScript.
-Currently I'm a fulltime employee working from home, I mostly work with HTML, XML, XSLT, JS and TS.
+Currently I'm a fulltime employee working from home.

 From a technical point of view I'm a geek and long-time GNU/Linux user.
 I like many things from the 80s and 90s, with special interest in the 𝑨𝑴𝑰𝑮𝑨 500 and SEGA Mega Drive (both sharing the legendary M68k CPU).
+Let's connect on Twitter if you share similar interests.

 ### My main tools
-- TypeScript
+- 🔤 TypeScript
-- Angular
+- 🅰 Angular
+- 🆚 VS Code
 - HTML, XML
-- CSS, Sass, Bootstrap
+- CSS, Sass/SCSS, Bootstrap
-- VS Code
 - GNU GIMP

 <!--